Table of Contents

 So instead of only promoting product pages, we also use Facebook to promote our content.
 And since this is good content, our visitors easily convert and engage with the pages (which then improves our search rankings).

-Email reach outs are still a thing in 2020 even as we approach 2021.
+Email reach outs are still a thing in 2024 even will be in the future.

 Yes, they might not be as effective as it was in say 2012, but it still produces great results but you need a good approach for this to happen.

 For example, for your email reach outs to work in 2024, you need to focus on building relationships and not getting a favor.

 For every content that we create, we reach out to both influencers and people in that space who we think might be interested in the content that we’ve just created.

 Key: we focus on building relationships first before asking for shares or favors.

 To ensure we don’t miss out on any good traffic, we reach community groups and platforms like Pinterest Group Boards, LinkedIn & Facebook groups, etc.